IamKingVictor/IamKingVictor/README.md

 # 💫 About Me:
-Integrating technology with human connection, and building secure and user-friendly solutions.
+Intersecting technology with human connection, and building secure and user-friendly solutions.

 ## 🌐 Socials: